What Is Reverse Osmosis? Everything You Need To Know

 Whole-Home Water Filtration

-Simply put, whole-home filters usually target specific water quality issues, while RO filters can address a broader range of potential problems.
+Simply put, whole-home filters usually target specific water quality issues, while RO filters can address a broad range of potential problems.

 Countertop Filters

 A countertop filter is a much simpler, less comprehensive solution to common water quality concerns.
 It’s often good at targeting unpleasant tastes and odors; it may even handle contaminants such as chlorine and fluoride.
-However, with fewer filtration stages and no RO component, countertop filters aren’t typically a comprehensive solution for water quality issues.
+However, with fewer filtration stages and no RO component, countertop filters aren’t typically a top choice for water quality issues.

 Faucet Filters

-Faucet filters are a common answer to drinking water worries, but their main benefit is their simplicity.
-For example, while they can often handle chlorine and sediment, they likely won’t touch lead.
+Faucet filters are a common purchase, but their main benefit is simplicity.
+For example, while they can often handle a handful of aesthetic problems like chlorine and sediment, they likely won’t come close to the broad range of contaminants that RO can address..
 Meanwhile, a comprehensive RO system does all that and more.

 Pitcher Filters

 Pitcher filters may be one of the least efficient water quality solutions for many people.
-That’s not just because these systems are limited to simple filtration needs; it’s also because they only address small amounts of water at a time.
-With an RO system, the filtration is done for you, and you’ll always have fresh water on demand.
+That’s not just because these systems are often limited to simple filtration needs; it’s also because they only address small amounts of water at a time, requiring frequent refills and filter changes (not to mention fridge space).
+With an RO system, you’ll always have fresh, filtered water on demand, right from your kitchen sink.

 Fridge Filters

-Fridge filters are generally effective for addressing chlorine issues, but they don’t get much further than that.
-If you want a more robust solution that handles a wider variety of potential contaminants, you need RO filtration.
+Fridge filters are generally effective in addressing chlorine issues, but many don’t get much further than that.
+If you want a more robust solution that handles a wider variety of potential contaminants, you need an RO filter system.

-• Multiple stages of filtration: Reverse osmosis alone isn’t enough to tackle every water problem.
-For more robust filtration, you need a system with multiple filtration stages, including options for advanced filtration.
+- Multiple stages of filtration: Reverse osmosis alone isn’t enough to tackle every water problem.
+For more robust filtration, consider a system with multiple filtration stages, including options for advanced filtration.

-• Certifications: Third-party certifications guarantee that a filtration system can efficiently and effectively address certain contaminants.
+- Certifications: Third-party certifications guarantee that a filtration system can efficiently and effectively address certain contaminants.
+The best RO systems are tested and certified to NSF/ANSI 58, NSF/ANSI 42, NSF/ ANSI 53, NSF/ANSI 401, NSF/ANSI/CAN 372, CSA B483.1 and NSF Protocol P231.

-• Service and support: Buy from a provider who offers service and support packages.
-Additionally, they should answer your questions, perform professional installation, recommend maintenance schedules and help simplify your water filtration experience.
+- Service and support: Buy from a provider who will be available through the life of your system to provide service and support.
+Additionally, they should answer your questions, offer professional installation, recommend maintenance schedules and help simplify your water filtration experience.

 The best way to choose an RO system is to have an in-home water test and consultation.
-These generally take under 30 minutes, and their goal is to reveal your biggest water quality issues.
+Test results are generally available in under 30 minutes, and their goal is to reveal your biggest water quality issues.
 Your local water expert can interpret the results and help you choose the best reverse osmosis filtration system for your needs.

 Best RO Systems

-Culligan’s reverse osmosis systems are designed to make it easy for you to enjoy safer, cleaner water at home.
-Whether you want a virtually endless supply of RO water or your priority is a compact design that fits seamlessly into your home, we can help find the best system for you.
+Culligan’s reverse osmosis systems are designed to make it easy for you to enjoy safer, cleaner water on tap at home.
+Top systems include:

-• Aquasential® Tankless Reverse Osmosis System: The unique tankless design delivers the quality water your home depends on without taking up extra space under your sink.
-The filtration system reduces dissolved solids in your water by up to 95%.
-Providing over 600 gallons of cleaner, safer drinking water per day, it’s a great solution for homes with high-volume drinking water needs.
+- Aquasential® Tankless Reverse Osmosis System: This unique tankless design delivers the quality water your home depends on without taking up extra space under your sink.
+It includes four stages of filtration and additional options for pH-balanced water.

 The lifespan of an RO filtration system depends on two key factors:

-In Culligan RO systems, filters can last about one or two years, depending on the type you select, how much water you use and other factors, like your raw water quality.
-The RO membrane can last up to five years.
-Just make sure to keep a good schedule and replace these components regularly.
+- Maintenance: In Culligan RO systems, filters can last about one or two years before needing replacement (the process is simple), depending on factors like the type you select and how much water you use.
+The RO membrane can last up to five years before replacement is required.

-Selecting an RO system from a reliable manufacturer and service partner is important to help keep your system running efficiently and effectively.
-Culligan designs and manufactures its own systems and our experts are equipped to take care of everything for you.
-From installation to maintenance, we can help ensure the longevity of your RO system and keep all the parts working properly.
+- Manufacturing: Selecting an RO system from a reliable manufacturer and service partner is important to help keep your system running efficiently and effectively.
+Culligan designs and manufactures its own systems to maximize lifespan, performance and reliability.
+Many core parts of Culligan RO systems, including the faucet, tank and other parts of the system, are covered by warranty for 10 years.

 Can You Buy RO Water?

-Some brands of bottled water say they use reverse osmosis and other treatment techniques.
+Some brands of single-serve bottled water use reverse osmosis and other treatment techniques.
 Additionally, if you choose to subscribe to a bottled water delivery service, you may be able to have RO water delivered straight to your home or office (depending on which options are available in your area).

 Can You Have RO and a Water Softener?

 The good news is that you don’t have to choose between filtration and softening.
-Because RO systems and water softeners don’t interfere with one another, you can address common contaminants and eliminate hard water problems at the same time.
+These systems can work together to address common contaminants and eliminate hard water problems at the same time.

 Can You Use RO on All Water?